Rated D- (Solo)

 DIRECTOR: Mark Robson

-BOTTOM LINE: Based on Jacqueline Susann’s trashy but compulsively readable novel about three women (Patty Duke, Barbara Parkins, and Sharon Tate) trying to forge careers in the entertainment industry, each descending into barbiturate addiction – the valley of the “dolls.”
-TCF quickly realized that they had a real turkey on their hands, but the film, coasting on the book’s popularity, was a huge hit.
-Over time, they also realized that thanks to Miss Patty Duke’s Neely O’Hara and, to a lesser degree, the insanely bad Susan Hayward as fading star Helen Lawson, they had a gay kitsch cult classic on their hands.
-A movie to be seen AT A MIDNIGHT SCREENING WITH A GAY CROWD, PREFERABLY AT THE CASTRO THEATRE IN SAN FRANCISCO – in other words, it’s a Rocky Horror GROUP experience.
-It should never be seen alone, or you will be feasting on “dolls” yourself.
-Duke is so bad in this movie because she thinks she is giving a shoo-in Oscar-caliber performance.
+Based on Jacqueline Susann’s trashy but compulsively readable novel about three women (Patty Duke, Barbara Parkins, and Sharon Tate) trying to forge careers in the entertainment industry, each descending into barbiturate addiction – the valley of the dolls.
+TCF quickly realized that they had a real turkey on their hands, but the film, coasting on the book’s popularity, was a hit.
+Over time, Fox also realized that, thanks to Miss Patty Duke’s Neely O’Hara and, to a lesser degree, the terrible performance of Susan Hayward as fading star Helen Lawson, they also were the proud owners of a gay kitsch cult classic – A MOVIE TO BE SCREENED AT MIDNIGHT WITH A GAY CROWD.
+In other words, it’s a Rocky Horror GROUP experience and should NEVER be seen alone.
+Duke is so bad in this movie precisely because she thinks she is giving a shoo-in Oscar-caliber performance.
 Amid all the campness, Parkins and a surprisingly moving Tate survive relatively unscathed.

 Andre and Dory Previn wrote the campy yet haunting theme of the film.
 As sung by Dionne Warwick, it reached #2 on the Hot 100 but was NOT nominated for an Oscar in the Best Original Song category.